 Human beings have the capacity to destroy our planet.
 We must now take action to save it.
 We must stop it from becoming another barren rock circling the sun.

-Let’s start with the facts.
-See this video from BBC TV by David Attenborough to understand why there is an emergency and what we must do about it together.
+Take a look at this video here from BBC TV by David Attenborough to understand why there is an emergency and what we must do about it together.

 We face a climate emergency – the facts